 - Keep an eye out for yellow leaves; this means nearby sprouts are maturing.

-- Grasp the sprout with 2 fingers, and twist it off the plant.
+- To harvest, grasp the sprout with two fingers and twist it off the plant.

 - Remove yellow leaves above developing buds as you harvest up the plants to give sprouts room to grow.